PelionIoT/mbl-core/tutorials/hello_pelion_connect/README.md

 # Purpose

-The purpose of the hello-pelion-connect sample application is to demonstrate Pelion Connect D-Bus service methods' invocation from the containerized application which runs on the device.
+The purpose of the `hello-pelion-connect` sample application is to demonstrate Pelion Connect D-Bus service methods' invocation from a containerized application which runs on the device.
 Demonstrated methods:
 1. RegisterResources - Pelion Connect D-Bus API method which registers LwM2M resources provided by the application in the Device Management Portal.

 # Mbed Linux OS hello-pelion-connect sample application